The Girl Who Saved The King of Sweden (is actually called Edwin)

 It takes all sorts, I suppose.

-Once I’d recovered from the mental impact of all that unexpected information, while also wondering if I had somehow breached the Official Secrets Act just by listening to “Edwin”, I was increasingly aware of just how beautiful the day was becoming.
+Once I’d recovered from the mental impact of all that unexpected information, and after wondering if I’d somehow breached the Official Secrets Act just by listening to “Edwin”, I was increasingly aware of just how beautiful the day was becoming.

-The route out of Pamplona ascends slowly up onto a mountain ridge peppered with wind turbines, with rolling farmland for miles around.
+The route out of Pamplona ascends slowly up onto a mountain ridge peppered with wind turbines, with miles of golden straw-filled meadows around.

-The climb became quite steep, until it peaked at about 800m above sea level, revealing an open air Sunday church and a set of gorgeous bronze figures of medieval Pilgrims.
+The climb became quite steep, until it peaked at Alto del Perdón, about 800m above sea level.
+The path led me to a packed open-air Sunday church congregation and a dozen gorgeous wrought-iron figures of medieval Pilgrims.

 It suddenly made me think of just how different our experience of the Camino is, compared to those earlier travellers.